 For more information, please visit: www.arthurschopa.de.

-Since January 2020, she has taken over the administration for tanzfuchs PRODUKTION, Silke Z. resistdance and ehrenfeldstudios e.V. and works on project concepts.
+Since January 2021 she is responsible for the administration for tanzfuchs PRODUKTION, Silke Z. resistdance and ehrenfeldstudios e.V. and collaborates on project concepts.

 Vivica Bocks studied Cultural Studies and Aesthetic Practice with a focus on theater, literature and media at the University of Hildesheim.
 Since then she has been working as a dramaturg.
 Permanent engagements have taken her to the municipal theaters of Hildesheim, Gießen and Aachen, as well as to the Staatstheater Hannover, where she was deputy director of the Young Play and curated the “Jugend spielt für Jugend” festival.
 She particularly enjoys conceiving and supervising productions by and with children and young people.
 In addition to her theatre work, she holds teaching positions at various universities and has been a course director at the German Student Academy on several occasions.
 She also works as a yoga teacher.